Josh Rojas Preview, Player Props: Mariners vs. White Sox

 White Sox Pitching Rankings

-- The White Sox's 4.81 team ERA ranks 26th among all league pitching staffs.
+- The White Sox have the 26th-ranked team ERA among all league pitching staffs (4.82).

-- The White Sox allow the fourth-most home runs in baseball (175 total, 1.4 per game).
+- The White Sox give up the fourth-most home runs in baseball (176 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.